Skip to main content

 Was the concept of a solar eclipse familiar to most people in northwest Europe in the 17th century?

-Is there any evidence in documents not written by astrologers, astronomers, natural philosophers, indicating the average person from this time and place know what someone was talking about if they ...
+Is there any evidence in documents not written by astrologers, astronomers, natural philosophers, indicating the average person from northwest Europe in the 17th century would know what someone was ...

 Bob516's user avatar